-But you can’t, because the High Court cannot entertain appeals for retracting pleas of guilt made in the State Courts.
+But you can’t, because the General Division of the High Court cannot entertain appeals for retracting pleas of guilt made in the State Courts.

 If the above situation sounds like a dilemma you’re currently facing, filing a petition for criminal revision may be the solution for you.
 Read on to find out more about what this entails and whether this may be appropriate for you.

 - What is a criminal revision?

 - How is a criminal revision different from a criminal appeal?

 - A common use of criminal revisions: Retracting a guilty plea

 - Other situations in which a petition for criminal revision can be filed